iiasa/message_ix/CONTRIBUTING.rst

 This can be done via the API documentation (this site) and, optionally, a tutorial.
 These have complementary purposes:

-- The API documentation, built using Sphinx and ReadTheDocs, must completely, but succintly, *describe the arguments and behaviour* of every class and method in the code.
+- The API documentation (built using Sphinx and ReadTheDocs) must completely, but succinctly, *describe the arguments and behaviour* of every class and method in the code.
 - Tutorials serve as *structured learning exercises* for the classroom or self-study.
   The intended learning outcome for each tutorial is that students understand how the model framework API may be used for scientific research, and can begin to implement their own models or model changes.